replicase/docker-pgcapture/README.md

 You can use [Dockerfile](postgres/Dockerfile) to custom your postgres version with pglogcial and pgcapture extensions.

 ## How to change pgcapture image version

-You can use [dockerbuild.sh](pgcapture/dockerbuild.sh) to custom your pgcapture version.
+You can use [dockerbuild.sh](pgcapture/dockerbuild.sh) to custom your pgcapture version and change it in [docker-compose.yml](docker-compose.yml).
 Currently, the default pgcapture version is v0.0.40.